Networking ReceptionMystery location to be announced soon

 Networking Breakfast & Registration

-How Does Automotive Plug Into IoT?Format: Presentation with Q&A
+How to Protect Connected Vehicles within the IoT?Format: Presentation with Q&A

 Cars Are Connected, Where Are The Applications?Format: Panel